dialex/PersonalTroller/README.md

 2. Open the executable.
 3. Enjoy.

 The executable searches for a `Tasks.txt` file containing the trolling actions to perform.
 If it doesn't exists, the executable will create one with default actions.

-Make sure you hide these files in a well hidden folder.
+## Download

+You can build the source files to get the latest `Troller.exe` or download this [one ready to use](http://www.diogonunes.com/assets/downloadmanager/click.php?id=11).

 ## How to configure Troller's tasks

 Each line is a command.
 The syntax is `action|parameter`.
-Don't use spaces, use the `|` separator.
+Don't surround the `|` separator with spaces.

 - Start by specifying the time to start (`BEGIN` action) and suspend (`END` action) the troller.
 - Then specify the time interval between trolling actions (`EVERY` action).